- Desert Elephant (Namibia)

 Will there be other volunteers?

-There will generally always be other volunteers at camp with you, this number may vary from 2 – 14 volunteers.
+There will always be other volunteers at the project with you, and this number will vary from 15 – 30 volunteers, depending on the time of the year.

 Any other important information to consider